Vizzuality/skytruth-30x30/infrastructure/README.md

 Deployment to the cloud function is accomplished by pushing the source code.
 Secrets and env vars are set via Terraform.

-The workflow is currently set up to deploy to the staging instance when merging to `develop``.
+The workflow is currently set up to **deploy automatically**:

-#### Service account permissions

-Access by GitHub to GCP is configured through special authorization rules, automatically set up by the Terraform `base` project above.
-These permissions are necessary for the service account that runs the deployment:
-- "roles/iam.serviceAccountTokenCreator",
-- "roles/iam.serviceAccountUser",
-- "roles/run.developer",
-- "roles/artifactregistry.reader",
-- "roles/artifactregistry.writer",
-- "roles/cloudfunctions.developer"
+- to the production instance when merging to `main` branch,
+- to staging when merging to `develop` branch.

 ## Maintenance